spriggs81/log-management/README.md

 log.info(data)
 ```

 Please be aware that data can be a string, number, object, or array.
-Since sometimes we need that data to be able to research an issue.
+The function will JSON Stringify anything not a string

 ## Videos